tdayris/snakemake-wrappers/docs/_build/html/_sources/meta-wrappers/salmon.rst.txt

     Index your transcriptome or gentrome file with Salmon in order to map your reads against this reference.

-    This rule is cached since it should be used only once per reference genome.
+    These rules are cached since it should be used only once per reference genome.
     """
     rule salmon_index:
         input:
             sequences="salmon/decoy/gentrome.fasta",
             decoys="salmon/decoy/decoys.txt"
         output:
-            index=directory("salmon/index")
+            index=temp(directory("salmon/index"))
         message: "Indexing transcriptome/gentrome sequences with Salmon"
-        cache: True
         threads: min(config.get("threads", 20), 20)
         resources:
             time_min=lambda wildcards, attempt, input: (